 So How Did the Name Change Work Out For WWE?

 It worked out for the best.
-Rebranding a company that large could have resulted in disastrous consequences, but WWE saw immense popularity and favor from its fans over its decade long transformation.
+Rebranding a company that large could have resulted in disastrous consequences, but WWE saw immense popularity and favor from its fans over its decade-long transformation.

-Of course, the charity had their reasons for not wanting to be associated with WWE.
+Of course, the charity had its reasons for not wanting to be associated with WWE.
 The whole plot of WWE revolving around the “violent” nature of wrestling.
 It posed a complete contrast to the spirit of an organization that delights in humanitarian and compassionate work.